Dirty Laundry (Kelly Rowland song)

 "Dirty Laundry" is a song recorded by American recording artist Kelly Rowland, for her fourth studio album, Talk a Good Game (2013).
 Co-written and produced by The-Dream, the R&B ballad was serviced to radio as the album's second single on May 15, 2013, and was released for digital download on May 21, 2013, through Republic Records.
-The record candidly documents the time in Rowland's life after the release of her debut album Simply Deep (2002); Rowland speaks of her envy of former groupmate Beyoncé's solo success and the domestic abuse she suffered during a previous relationship.
-Critics praised the sparse piano-led melody, as well as Rowland's openness about her jealousy of Knowles and the inspiring message about leaving an abusive relationship.
+The record candidly documents the time in Rowland's life after the release of her debut album Simply Deep (2002); Rowland speaks of her "sister" Beyonce, with whom the relationship broke down at that moment and the domestic abuse she suffered during a previous relationship with her ex-boyfriend.
+Critics praised the sparse piano-led melody, as well as Rowland's openness about her "jealousy" (which Kelly actually didn't have) of Knowles and the inspiring message about leaving an abusive relationship.
 The official remix features a new introduction from Rowland and new verses from R. Kelly.